fuasi/gin-react-admin/README-en.md

 ## 2. Features

 ### Completed
-- [√] User management: Login and login permission control
+- [√] User management: User account rights management and login and login rights control
 - [√] Role management: Create the main object of permission control, you can assign different api permissions and menu permissions to roles.
 - [√] Menu management: Realize dynamic menu configuration for users, and realize different menus for different roles.
 - [√] Api management: Set and adjust user api interface information.